jaredmdunn/wherever-we-go/02_characters/03_stress-and-willpower.md

 - **Activating Abilities:** Some abilities will cost WP in order for you to use them.
 See [Talents](/02_characters/05_talents.md)
 - **Casting Spells:** You must spend WP to cast spells.
 See [Magic](/magic/index.md).
 - **Invoking and Defying Drives:** Spend 1 WP to add a bonuses equal to the intensity of a relevant Drive.
 If you are resisting the pull of drive and acting against it, spend 1 WP.
 See [Drives](/02_characters/06_drives.md).
-- **Digging Deep:** On Desperate and Dire rolls, you must add stress dice, but you can dig deep to add that extra power to Risky rolls as well by spending 1 WP.
+- **Pushing an Action:** Before you roll, you can spend 1 WP to **push**—add a number of stress dice equal to your current stress, trading safety for more chances at edges (and banes).
+See [Pushing, Gambling, and Stress](/03_action-rolls/index.md#pushing-gambling-and-stress).